Florida Museum - 3215 Hull Road, SW 34th Street and Hull Road Gainesville, FL 32611 GET DIRECTIONS

 Adults and children alike can sit in the UF Small Satellite Design Club’s “Gyro-chair” to experience the conservation of angular-momentum.
 Learn how satellites orient themselves in space!

 Discover the Santa Fe College Astronomy Program and see objects like a portion of the Campo del Cielo, a 70-pound meteorite, as well as space shuttle tiles.
 Discover the oddities of rocks from space and find out how they differ from ones on Earth!

 Stargazing (Outside, Front Lawn)

-View celestial bodies through professional quality telescopes with the help of professional and hobbyist astronomers from the University of Florida and the Alachua Astronomy Club.
+View celestial bodies through professional-quality telescopes with the help of astronomers from the Alachua Astronomy Club.

 Tim Malles Space Art (Front Entrance)

 See an exhibition of space-inspired art by area artist Tim Malles, who contributed brass plaques to the Gainesville Solar Walk project on Northwest Eighth Avenue.

 Learn about the fascinating and unusual tools astronomers use to study the universe.

 UF Space Plants (Galleria)

 Examine plants used in space science research, including some that glow!
 Hardware from past flights from the UF Space Plants laboratory will also be available.